|

 ruinous

+gaol."
 It was defended on the outside by a drawbridge.
-In the city's accounts for 1569, we read, "For making the north-gate bridge new, grette joists and thick planks: £4 3s 2d".
+Almost five centuries later, in the city's accounts for 1569, we read, "For making the north-gate bridge new, grette joists and thick planks: £4 3s 2d".

-People could be confined in this dreadful place for all manner of offences, some quite trivial such as rowdyism, non payment of debts- and even the baking of poor quality bread! (loaves had to marked with the 'baker's mark' so that they could, if necessary, be traced to the bakery responsible).
+People could be confined in the Northgate Goaol for all manner of offences, some quite trivial such as rowdyism, non payment of debts- and even the baking of poor quality bread (loaves had to marked with the 'baker's mark' so that they could, if necessary, be traced back to those responsible).
 The worst parts

 of